Semiparametric Estimation of Dynamic Binary Choice Panel Data Models: Estimation

 where

-\begin{remark} Note that objective function (\ref{eq:3.5}) is associated with population objective function $Q_{2}(r;\beta)$ in Proposition \ref{Lemma:gamma}, which only uses observations of adjacent time periods.
-Applying the same idea to population objective function $\tilde{Q}_{2}(r;\beta)$ yields the following objective function using observations which are not adjacent.
+\begin{remark} Note that objective function (\ref{eq:3.5}) is associated with the population objective function $Q_{2}(r;\beta)$ in Proposition \ref{Lemma:gamma}, which uses only observations of adjacent time periods.
+Applying the same idea to {the} population objective function $\tilde{Q}_{2}(r;\beta)$ yields the following objective function, using observations which are not adjacent: